akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 He leaned back and shook his head in disbelief.

+"You speak of Brittany as a sanctuary," he rasped.
+"I see it as a whetstone where an enemy may sharpen their axe.
+Would you place a blade in my rival's hand?
+Pray they do not set it against our William.
+By all means find Godfrey a wife, but keep him nearby."

+The Queen kept quiet and the hall held its breath, until at long last the king broke the silence.

+"My lifeblood is in all my children and they each bring much joy.
+If my blood is weak, no crown can help the boy.
+If it is royal, no rags can hide it."

+![Chapter](Goose_Bride-goosemark-cut_small.png)

+## Chapter 5 — The King's Decree

+King Henry turned and spoke strongly to everyone assembled in the great hall.

 "My father was mocked as the Tanner's Grandson by every noble in Paris.
 Did he wait for their blessing?
 No. He carved his kingdom with a sword.
 We are kings because God willed it, not because nobles permitted it."

-He swirled his wine.

-"If my blood is weak, no crown can help the boy.
-If it is royal, no rags can hide it."

-![Chapter](Goose_Bride-goosemark-cut_small.png)

-## Chapter 5 — The King's Decree

-Henry set down the goblet with a deliberate, haunting softness.
-He looked toward the arched entrance of the hall, his eyes narrowing.

-"You speak of Brittany as a sanctuary," he rasped.
-"I see it as a whetstone.
-You wish to place a blade in a rival's hand and pray they do not turn it toward our William."

-The Queen sat frozen, saying nothing.

-For a long moment, the hall held its breath.

-Then Roger of Salisbury, the King's Justiciar, stepped from the shadows.
+Emboldened by the King's speech, Roger of Salisbury, the King's Justiciar and keeper of the royal purse, stepped from the shadows.
 He kept his head bowed, his tone placatory but fixed on the ledger—as if a marriage were no different from a shipment of wool.

 "My Lord King," Roger murmured into the silence, "since the boy needs a wife, and a marriage is a contract of the state... well.
 If Brittany will not serve, there are other houses with daughters.
 We need only find the best bargain.
 The boy is sure coin enough."